Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Numerical Construction of Approximate Solutions

+We note that the superscripts $X,Y,Z$ refer to the spherical harmonics and have nothing to do with Cartesian coordinates.
 We note that when $l$ is even, the vector field $(Y_l, X_l, 0)$ is even with respect to $z$ while $(0, 0, Z_l)$ is odd.
 When $l$ is odd, they have the opposite parities.
 Therefore, for the even $\widetilde{U}$, we choose even $l$ for $Y_l, X_l$ and odd $l$ for $Z_l$.
 For the odd $\widetilde{v}$, it is the other way around.
-Therefore, we modify our expansion to:
+Therefore, we modify our expansion to: We compute the divergence of $\widetilde{U}$ by \eqref{eq:div u} as